Maptive GIS Mapping Software

 - Connect a CRM database with Maptive’s API

 Types of GIS Software

 You may have noticed in your research that there are several different types of GIS software available.
 Here are some common ones:

-- Desktop GIS: Heavy-duty mapping tools that require download and often require coding experience or extensive prior knowledge of mapping.
+- Desktop GIS: Heavy-duty mapping tools require downloading a software package and often require coding experience or extensive prior knowledge of mapping.

 - Open-source GIS: You will often see open-source GIS software in conjunction with desktop GIS.
 There is a long history of open-source development in the mapping community.

-Note that unlike clunky desktop GIS systems, Maptive is a web GIS that is cloud-based: no downloads required.
+Unlike clunky desktop GIS systems, Maptive is a cloud-based web GIS: no downloads are required.

 What Can GIS Software Do?

 GIS systems have three primary functions.
 They can store, analyze, and display data.
 Let’s break down exactly what this means and how Maptive executes in these three core capacities.